About

 Our Impact

-The Treaty Simulation is a powerful experience that has resulted in:
+The Treaty Simulation is a powerful experience for participants, leading to the following impacts:

-• Skill-building in negotiation, critical thinking, problem-solving, decision-making, public speaking, leadership, proposal writing, consensus building and team-work
+• Skill-building in negotiation, critical thinking, problem-solving, decision-making, public speaking, leadership, consensus building and teamwork

 • Knowledge transfer from experienced advisors